kevintruong/til/Networking,-Part-3:-Building-a-simple-TCP-Client.md

 ## `read`/`write`

 Once we have a successful connection we can read or write like any old file descriptor.
 Keep in mind if you are connected to a website, you want to conform to the HTTP protocol specification in order to get any sort of meaningful results back.
-There are libraries to do this, usually you don't connect at the socket level because there are other libraries or packages around it
+There are libraries to do this, usually you don't connect at the socket level because there are other libraries or packages around it.

+The number of bytes read or written may be smaller than expected.
+Thus it is important to check the return value of read and write.

 ## Complete Simple TCP Client Example